Automotive Manufacturing in Mexico

 |Volkswagen||2||Beetle, Classic, TDI, Jetta, Golf, High tech engines|

-The areas of Mexico with the highest concentration of automobile manufacturing in Mexico include:
+Areas of Mexico with the Highest concentration of Automobile Manufacturing:

 - The area around the city of Saltillo (Saltillo, Ramos Arizpe, and Derramadero) with the presence of several plants owned by GM and Chrysler/Daimler/Fiat.

 - A corridor in the State of Guanajuato consisting of the cities of Leon, Silao, Irapuato, Celaya, and Salamanca.

 The long time presence and most recent growth of automotive manufacturing in Mexico is the result of the lowest labor cost structure in North America, OEM venue diversification strategies, and a rapidly growing skilled workforce.

 Offshore Group Manufacturing Communities

 Our Manufacturing Communities serve as an ideal venue for small and medium sized tier 2 and 3 suppliers because of the scalability of facilities and a shared-services business model that allows clients to take advantage of economies of scale from day one.
 Other advantages include a legal framework that allows foreign companies to operate for four years without needing to establish permanent operational status and being assessed income taxes based on their manufacturing activity in Mexico.